Hendawyy/Project_GCP_iTi/README.md

 2. Then we add this key path inside our terraform variables and we can use it freely inside our terraform configurations
 3. Now You Can run the Terraform configuration files
+4. The terraform runs a shell script inside the Private VM instance

    ```
     cd Terraform\
     terraform init